YottaDB/YDBDoc/MessageRecovery/errors.rst

 STATSDBFNERR, This database has no accessible statistics database due to the following error: EEEE

-Run Time Error: This indicates there was an error EEEE opening the statistics database.
+Run Time Error: This indicates that there was an error EEEE opening the statistics database.
 This error usually shows up as a subordinate message to STATSDBERR.

 Action: Address the condition causing the error and retry.